vadimkle/UniS-TransactionManager/README.md

 # TransactionManager
-## DB create notes
+## Database Creation Notes
+This project does not follow the migration approach.
+Instead, I'm using context.Database.EnsureCreated().

-Normally, for database creation we run
+Typically, for database creation, we run:

 ```pshell
 dotnet tool install --global dotnet-ef
 dotnet add package Microsoft.EntityFrameworkCore.Design
 dotnet ef migrations add InitialCreate
 dotnet ef database update
 ```
-This project does not suppose migrations approach, I'm using context.Database.EnsureCreated();

-SqlIt is used as test approach.
+SQLite is used for testing purposes.

+## Exception Handling
+`ExceptionMiddleware` is used only when `ASPNETCORE_ENVIRONMENT` is set to `Production`.
+This means it does not fully meet the requirements (RFC 9457).
+I decided that during development and debugging, we need the ability to read the call stack.

-## Launch from Visual Studio
+## Launching from Visual Studio
-`https prod` set "ASPNETCORE_ENVIRONMENT" = "Production" env variable
+`https prod` sets the `ASPNETCORE_ENVIRONMENT` variable to `Production`.

-`https devd` set "ASPNETCORE_ENVIRONMENT" = "Development" env variable
+`https devd` sets the `ASPNETCORE_ENVIRONMENT` variable to `Development`.

-## Business logic
+## Business Logic
-I suppose transaction's "dateTime" property must be not earlier then the last one created (for the same client).
+The `dateTime` property of a transaction should not be earlier than the last one created for the same client.
+This check was added in addition to provided requirements.

-## Technical notes
+## Technical Notes
-Table `Clients` is created in order to implement optimistic concurrency.
-When `Balance` is changed during another db transaction it causes DbUpdateConcurrencyException and current transaction is rolled back
+The `Clients` table is created to implement optimistic concurrency.
+When the `Balance` is changed during another database transaction, it triggers a DbUpdateConcurrencyException, causing the current transaction to be rolled back.

 ### Logging
-Not implemented
+Not yet implemented.

 ### Tests
-Not implemented
+Not yet implemented.